-During my undergraduate studies, I did research over the course of two summer internships.
-My first research experience was a 12-week summer research internship under Prof. Luming Duan at Tsinghua’s Institute for Interdisciplinary Information Sciences in the summer of 2015, after my sophomore year.
-During that summer, I studied potential applications in which quantum computers could solve problems exponentially faster than classical computers.
+I also did research involving quantum algorithms during the summer after my sophomore year as an undergraduate.
+My first research experience was a 12-week summer research internship under Prof. Luming Duan at Tsinghua’s Institute for Interdisciplinary Information Sciences in the summer of 2015, where I studied potential applications in which quantum computers could solve problems exponentially faster than classical computers.
 In particular, after reading lots of textbooks on quantum computing and classical machine learning, I published my first paper in the New Journal of Physics providing a quantum algorithm to exponentially speed up a classical machine learning technique called discriminant analysis.

 Hardware-efficient quantum error correction